zoemiyogacode/Natalia-Zoe-Miklis-Portfolio-Website/README.md

 HTML5 Web Page built on `bootstrap`.

 ## Responsive Design
-Web-page is responsive for all devices with special `breakpoints` for:
+Webpage is responsive for all devices with special `breakpoints` for:
 - Google Nexus 5
 - Apple iPad